 - (c) Reasonable numbers of PEF designees will be granted reasonable amounts of Employee Organization Leave to participate in meetings of joint labor/management committees, the conduct of negotiations for a successor agreement, and the representation of employees in the grievance procedure, with no charge to the Employee Organization Leave allowance provided in (a) above or to the employees' leave credits subject to the following conditions: - (1) Beginning April 2, 1999, and quarterly thereafter, PEF shall provide to the Director of the Governor's Office of Employee Relations a listing of all grievance representatives, including official workstation and department/agency of such employees.
 Between quarterly listings PEF shall notify the State in writing on the first of each month of any addition or deletion affecting employees eligible for Employee Organization Leave for this reason.
 Where a PEF local is comprised of employees from more than one State agency and/or work location, PEF will indicate such.
 An employee whose name does not appear on the list can be denied Employee Organization Leave at the State's discretion. - (2) PEF shall provide to the Director of the Governor's Office of Employee Relations beginning April 2, 1999 and quarterly thereafter, a list of PEF statewide officers, regional coordinators, executive board members, stewards, council leaders, and other local officers eligible for Employee Organization Leave, together with official workstations, departments and agencies of such employees.
 Where a PEF local is comprised of employees from more than one agency and/or work location, PEF shall so indicate.
-An employee whose name does not appear on the list can be denied Employee Organization Leave at the State's discretion. - (3) When such activities extend beyond the employee's scheduled working hours, such time shall not be considered as in paid status. - (4) The use of such leave will be contingent on the submission of requests in advance, and shall be granted to the extent the resulting absences will not unreasonably interfere with an agency's operations. - (5) Reasonable and actual travel time in connection with such leave shall also be granted, subject to the same limitations and subject to a maximum of five hours each way for any meeting. - (6) Leave for contract negotiations, joint labor/management committees, and representation of employees in the grievance procedure, pursuant to this provision shall be granted only to employees in this unit designated in advance by PEF and approved by the Director of the Governor's Office Employee Relations. - Organization Leave other than that provided in Sections 4.7(a) and (b) and the Employee Organization Leave Article 4.7 side letter may be granted by the Director of the Governor's Office of Employee Relations.
+An employee whose name does not appear on the list can be denied Employee Organization Leave at the State's discretion. - (3) When such activities extend beyond the employee's scheduled working hours, such time shall not be considered as in paid status. - (4) The use of such leave will be contingent on the submission of requests in advance, and shall be granted to the extent the resulting absences will not unreasonably interfere with an agency's operations. - (5) Reasonable and actual travel time in connection with such leave shall also be granted, subject to the same limitations and subject to a maximum of five hours each way for any meeting. - (6) Leave for contract negotiations, joint labor/management committees, and representation of employees in the grievance procedure, pursuant to this provision shall be granted only to employees in this unit designated in advance by PEF and approved by the Director of the Governor's Office Employee Relations. - (d) Under special circumstances, and upon advance request, additional Employee Organization Leave other than that provided in Sections 4.7(a) and (b) and the Employee Organization Leave Article 4.7 side letter may be granted by the Director of the Governor's Office of Employee Relations.
 Should such additional leave be granted, PEF shall reimburse the State for the average cost of the involved employee's salary for the day(s) in question.
-For those employees holding positions that are funded in such a manner that the State must demonstrate that it was reimbursed for the actual cost of the employee's salary, PEF agrees to reimburse the actual cost of the employee's salary, whether higher or lower than the average salary, upon request by the State. - (e) Failure to obtain advance notice for leave provided in Section 4.7 of the Agreement may result in charge to credits.
+For those employees holding positions that are funded in such a manner that the State must demonstrate that it was reimbursed for the actual cost of the employee's salary, PEF agrees to reimburse the actual cost of the employee's salary, whether higher or lower than the average salary, upon request by the State. - (e) Failure to obtain advance notice for leave provided in Section 4.7 of the Agreement may result in charge to credits. - 4.8 Union Leave granted leave of absence with full pay to engage in PEF activities in accordance with the provisions of Section 46 of Chapter 283 of the Laws of 1972.